LogoMist

 • break: Terminates the innermost looping construct.

-• continue: Skips the remainder of the current loop iteration and proceeds to the next.
+• continue: Skips the remainder of the current loop iteration.

 Key Characteristics

-• Pattern Integration: Loops and match arms utilize Mist's pattern system, allowing for seamless data destructuring during iteration.
+• Pattern Integration: Loops and match arms utilize Mist's pattern system for data destructuring.

 On this page